Learn How to Settle Your Debts With Collection Agencies

 - Follow up all phone correspondence with a letter (registered, of course).

 - Penalties and extra interest are typically fictitious amounts of money added on by the collection agency to pad their profits.
-I've seen as much as to 50% of the debt or more claimed to be owed by a collection agency consisting of interest and fees.
-Example: Recently, I talked to a guy who had his $5000 original debts balloon up to $11,000 in less than 3 years.
+We've seen as much as 50 percent of the debt or more claimed to be owed by a collection agency consisting of interest and fees.
+Example: A guy who had his $5,000 original debts balloon up to $11,000 in less than 3 years due to interest and fees.
 This is illegal, every state has usury laws (which dictate the maximum interests allowed to be charged.)
 If you consider the junk debt buyer paid 7 cents on the dollar or less, there is no way there is this much interest.

 - Once you hand over the cash, all the wheeling and dealing is over.
 If you forgot to negotiate the way the listing appears on your credit report, guess what?
 You're out of luck.
 Make sure you've gone over your agreement with a fine tooth comb.